MicrosoftDocs/power-platform/power-platform/guidance/coe/cli/aa4am/maturity/overview.md

    - Who is supporting the application / solution?
    - Do you have formal support team to manage issues for the solution?

+## Addressing Gaps

-Where some gaps exist then a set of proactive training and or workshops can help grow the maturity of people, process and technology to assist them in moving toward Advanced Maker integration inside your organization.
+Where some gaps exist from the leading questions, then consider what proactive training and or workshops can help grow the maturity of people, process and technology to assist them in moving toward Advanced Maker integration inside your organization.

 ## Leading questions